The Intellectual Life and Legacy of James Q. Wilson

 R. Shep Melnick, Thomas P. O'Neill, Jr. Professor of American Politics

 Angela Hawken, Associate Professor of Economics and Policy Analysis

 School of Public Policy at Pepperdine University

-Susan L. Marquis, Dean, Pardee RAND Graduate School; Vice President, Emerging Policy Research and Methods; Distinguished Chair in Policy Analysis
+Susan L. Marquis, Dean, Pardee RAND Graduate School; Vice President, Innovation; Distinguished Chair in Policy Analysis